pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "In a closed society where everybody’s guilty, the only crime is getting caught.
 In a world of thieves, the only final sin is stupidity."
 --Hunter S. Thompson

+"It's always the same fight.
+The first fight is the last fight."
+--Siobhan Thompson on breakups

 "Disobedience is the true foundation of liberty.
 The obedient must be slaves."
 --Henry David Thoreau